Updated December 9, 2019

 - Amazon to the rescue: Give your recycle bins a rest by saving all the cardboard boxes that your online shopping comes in.
 It’s a heckuva lot easier to wrap a box than an oddly shaped item.

 - Throw a party: Inviting a few friends to come over for a wrapping party is fun and a great way to learn new tricks and share/trade paper, ribbons and bows.

 - Start early: Try to wrap one gift per day instead of letting all your wrapping pile up and overwhelm you.

 - Instead of trying to wrap extra-large gifts, simply store these items away somewhere safe and run a piece of string into the great room.
 Wrap up a small note that says, “Follow the string to your gift.”

 A New Home for the Holidays

 Ready to give your family the ultimate holiday gift?
-Our easy-to-use home finder makes it easy to craft the new construction floor plan of your dreams or find the perfect move-in ready home to begin your next chapter.
+Explore the Taylor Morrison floor plan of your dreams or find the perfect move-in ready home to begin your next chapter.